 Furthermore, each establishment must have beneficiaries.
 By default, the bearer of the founder's rights is assumed to be the beneficiary of the establishment.

-A foundation is a legally and economically independent special-purpose fund which is formed as a legal entity through a unilateral declaration of the founder.
+A foundation is a legally and economically independent special-purpose fund that is formed as a legal entity through a unilateral declaration of the founder.
 Therefore, the founder must transfer at least the minimum foundation capital in the amount of CHF30,000 to the foundation.
-The foundation assets shall only serve to fulfill the purpose for which it has been formed.
+The foundation assets shall only serve to fulfil the purpose for which it has been formed.

 Anyone can be the founder of a Liechtenstein foundation.
 It could be one or more natural persons or legal entities, regardless of their place of residence or nationality.

-Unlike a corporation, a foundation has no owners or members but does have beneficiaries who may receive economic benefits pursuant to the provisions of the foundation's statutes and by-laws.
-Beneficiaries are individuals, in whose favour the foundation purpose is implemented and which may include the founder himself.
-The founder has complete freedom regarding whom he wants to designate as the beneficiary of the foundation.
+Unlike a corporation, a foundation has no owners or members but does have beneficiaries, who may receive economic benefits pursuant to the provisions of the foundation's statutes and by-laws.
+The founder may also be a beneficiary of the foundation.
+The founder is completely free to determine who shall benefit from the foundation's assets.

-As opposed to other jurisdictions in which foundations (or legal forms similar to a foundation) may be used for family purposes only and thus have natural persons as beneficiaries only, a Liechtenstein foundation may also be designed to serve as a so called "enterprise foundation" (Unternehmensstiftung).
-An enterprise foundation is normally the sole shareholder of a company which runs an operational business.
-The specialty of such enterprise foundation is that its assets shall be used only to maintain and support such operational business, as the case may be.
+As opposed to other jurisdictions in which foundations (or legal forms similar to foundations) may be used for family purposes only and, thus, have natural persons as beneficiaries only, a Liechtenstein foundation may also be designed to serve as a so-called "enterprise foundation" (Unternehmensstiftung).
+An enterprise foundation usually holds the majority of the shares in an active business company.
+The specialty of such enterprise foundation is that its assets shall be used to maintain and support such operational business, as the case may be.

-Liechtenstein is the only continental European country that codified the legal form of a trust in its Persons and Companies Act.
+Liechtenstein is the only continental European country that has codified the legal form of a trust in its Persons' and Companies' Act (PGR).
 A trust is established when a natural or legal person (settlor) transfers assets (trust property) to the trustee with the provision that the trustee shall hold or make use of the trust property in his own name and as proprietor of the trust property against all others, however, in accordance with the trust instrument and on behalf of one or more third parties (beneficiaries).

 As opposed to the stock company, the foundation and the establishment, the trust is not a legal person.
 In general, the institution of a trust is better known to persons from Anglo-American jurisdictions than, for example, a foundation.
-In contrast to Anglo-American trust law, however, Liechtenstein law neither prohibits the accumulation of income, nor does it have a rule against perpetuities, thereby allowing the creation of a trust with an unlimited duration.
+In contrast to Anglo-American trust law, however, Liechtenstein law neither prohibits the accumulation of income nor has a rule against perpetuities, thereby allowing the creation of a trust with an unlimited duration.

 Creation and beneficiaries

-The settlor appoints the beneficiaries in the trust deed for whose benefit the trust property is to be applied.
+The settlor appoints the beneficiaries in the trust deed, for whose benefit the trust property shall be applied.
 Whilst the settlor may also be a beneficiary, the trustee may not be the sole beneficiary.

-Depending on the legal entity, an application or registration must be submitted to the Liechtenstein Trade Register, including a variety of different documents.
+Depending on the legal entity, an application or registration must be submitted to the Liechtenstein Trade Register (Hanelsregister), including a variety of different documents.
 The registration process with the Liechtenstein Trade Register usually takes about one week.

-Depending on their legal form, companies operating in Liechtenstein are obliged to provide more or less comprehensive information about their financial year and to disclose their annual accounts.
+Depending on their legal form, companies operating in Liechtenstein are obliged to provide more or less comprehensive information about their financials and to disclose their annual accounts.
 Liechtenstein legislation provides for some simplifications for small and medium-sized companies.